apoltora/LocksProject/microbenchmarks/mb1/README.txt

 We will have compiled files have the naming convention "locktype", where locktype is the type of lock eg. atomic_lock, ticket_lock, mutex, etc.

+Some thoughts before we start:
+- mutex has overhead of initializing mutex (atomic does not)
+- mutex needs to unlock (atomic does not)